 Hello, and welcome to Royalty Exchange.

-Now before we get started, I need to note that this is an informational video only.
+Note: the following information for general educational purposes only.
 We are not investment advisors nor are we giving financial, tax, or legal advice.

-WHO IS ROYALTY EXCHANGE?
+WHAT IS ROYALTY EXCHANGE?

 Simply put, Royalty Exchange is an online marketplace for buying and selling royalties.
 We use the power of markets to unlock the value of ideas for everyone involved.
 And we do that through a transparent marketplace where everybody operates on the same playing field.